drmercer/techstyle/README.md

 * `t-fullheight`: make a section that matches the height of the viewport, with vertically centered content.
 Great for landing pages and some app UIs.
   * Can include a `<header>` and/or `<footer>`, which _won't_ be vertically centered.
 * `t-tinted`: apply your theme hue to the element - works on anything! images, emojis, iframes, etc
+* `t-theme-root`: define a new theme root (by default `:root` is the only theme root).
+This lets you apply a different theme to a specific subtree

 Everything is in a CSS layer, so if you want to override a style with your own CSS, it should be pretty easy. 🙂